xDarkicex/lynx/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for complete details.
+This project is licensed under the GNU General Public License v3.0 for open source and personal use.
+See the [LICENSE](LICENSE) file for complete terms.

+### Commercial Usage Notice
+**Commercial, proprietary, or SaaS deployments require a separate commercial license.** The GPL v3.0 license does not permit proprietary use, internal company deployment, or commercial service offerings without source code disclosure requirements.

-### GPL Summary
+### GPL v3.0 Summary (Open Source Use Only)
-- **Commercial Use**: Allowed with source code disclosure requirements
+- **Open Source Use**: Full rights for open source projects with source disclosure
+- **Personal Use**: Free for individual developers and hobbyists
 - **Modification**: Allowed with source code disclosure requirements
 - **Distribution**: Allowed with source code disclosure requirements
-- **Private Use**: Modifications must be disclosed if distributed publicly
+- **Commercial Restriction**: Proprietary use requires separate commercial licensing

-For commercial licensing without GPL restrictions, please contact our team.
+For commercial licensing without GPL restrictions and source code disclosure requirements, please contact our team.

 ## Acknowledgments